dry-python/classes/docs/pages/concept.rst

   Complex type from annotations are also not supported
   like: ``Union[str, int]``.

-  So, use annotations for the simpliest cases only and use explicit types in all other cases.
+  So, use annotations for the simplest cases only and use explicit types in all other cases.

 And the last step is to call our typeclass